mets/METS-primer/Chapter-3.md

 #### File location

 The **file location** element `<FLocat>` provides a pointer to the location of a content file.
-It uses the XLink reference syntax to provide linking information indicating the actual location of the content file, along with other attributes specifying additional linking information.

 NOTE: `<FLocat>` is an empty element.
-The location of the resource pointed to MUST be stored in the xlink:href attribute.
+The location of the resource pointed to MUST be stored in the LOCREF attribute.

 #### File Location -- example